Run Wild Races

 Run Wild Races has partnered with the Metro Richmond Zoo to bring fun and animal awareness to those who participate in our events while helping to raise animal conservation funds.

-Come run, walk, or ninja your way around the zoo on Saturday, May 6th!
+Come run, walk, or ninja your way around the zoo on Saturday, May 3rd!
 Don’t forget to round up your herd; there is FUN for everyone.
-Choose from our 3 events: Mini 1 Mile, 5k, and Wild Ninja!
+Choose from our 3 events: 1 Mile, 5k, and Wild Ninja!
 Be sure to spot rhinos, zebras, cheetahs and other zoo animals along the race path!
 After you cross the finish line, each participant can visit the Zoo for FREE!
 Any spectators that come with you will receive a 10% discount off their zoo admission tickets for race day.

 Race day countdown